slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ### Specialist or generalist?

 <!--
-- There’s nothing wrong in specialization - it’s how we stay sane.
+- There’s nothing wrong in specialization — it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.
 -->

 > *"Better to have average IQ and know one little tiny niche very well than be a generalist know-it-all genius"
 -- x@realestatetrent*

-Hints:

-- To be an entrepreneur you need to know a little about a lot of things.
-- To be employed, if you pick the right specialization, you’ll do better as a specialist.
+To be an entrepreneur you need to know a little about a lot of things.
+To be employed, if you pick the right specialization, you’ll do better as a specialist.

-- Startups are (by necessity) filled with generalists; big companies are filled with specialists.
+Startups are (by necessity) filled with generalists; big companies are filled with specialists.

 ### How to know your strenghts?

+> *"Our best work is the work we find ourselves doing, when there is no obligation to do so."
+-- Naval Ravikant [1974]*

-Ask employers why did they asked you for an interview - they will describe your strengths.
+Ask employers why did they asked you for an interview — they will describe your strengths.

 > *"Your work speaks only to those on the same wavelenght as you."
 -- Jean Cocteau [1889]*

-> *"Our best work is the work we find ourselves doing, when there is no obligation to do so."
--- Naval Ravikant [1974]*

 ### On hiring and being hired